headblockhead/slab-pcb/README.md

 Downloads are in the releases section.

+## Layers

+- The layer `User.3` stores non-polygon versions of the silkscreen text elements that can be edited.
+- The layer `User.6` stores a printable outline of keyswitch locations, so a keymap can be drawn on paper to test the layout.

 ## Building

 This project uses [Nix](https://nixos.org) for CI/CD only, to generate gerber files using KiCAD's CLI.